Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 Open source models like Qwen 2.5 32B Instruct are performing very well on aider's code editing benchmark, rivaling closed source frontier models.
-But pay attention to how your model is being quantized, as it can strongly impact code editing skill.
+But pay attention to how your model is being quantized, as it can impact code editing skill.
 Heavily quantized models are often used by cloud API providers and local model servers like Ollama or MLX.